LeonardJouve/not-gwent-online/README.md

         - King Bran

 ## Known Issues
-- Tight Bond ability multiplies the card values instead of adding them
+- Transformed Young Vildkaarls' Tight Bond ability doesn't work as intended
 - Gaunter O'Dimm can be summoned by its Darkness version